-You can be detained by immigration for many different reasons.
+You can be detained by immigration for many different reasons and a detention review may be required.
 For example, if your status has expired and immigration believes that you are either a flight risk (unlikely to appear for removal) or if you are a danger to Canadian society, immigration will detain you at an immigration holding centre until you are either released or removed from Canada.

 You have a right to a detention review to discuss your potential release 48 hours following your detention.
 If you are not released, you will have a detention review 7 days later and then once a month unless you or your lawyer makes a request to have one sooner.